tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 Finally, you’ll notice that the haskell version of sort appears to be missing a parameterisation of the order function.
 Does this mean it is limited to number types?
 In fact, no - from our use of `<` and `>=` the compiler has inferred that it is applicable to any ordered type.
 More specifically, to any type in the type class `Ord`.

-I deliberately avoided the type declaration for the above function because, (1) we haven’t really talked about types properly yet, and (2) because I wanted to show off how clever Haskell type inference is.
+I deliberately avoided the type declaration for the above function because: (1) we haven’t really talked about types properly yet, and (2) I wanted to show off how clever Haskell type inference is.
 However, it is actually good practice to include the type signature.
 If one were to load the above code, without type definition, into GHCi (the Haskell REPL), one could interrogate the type like so:

 ```haskell
 > :t sort
 sort :: Ord t => [t] -> [t]
 ```

-Thus, the function sort has a generic type-parameter `t` (we’ll talk more about such [parametric polymorphism in haskell](/haskell2/#type-parameters-and-polymorphism) later) which is constrained to be in the `Ord` type class (anything that is orderable - we’ll talk more about [type classes](/haskell2/#typeclasses) too).
-It’s input parameter is a list of `t`, as is its return type.
+Thus, the function `sort` has a generic type-parameter `t` (we’ll talk more about such [parametric polymorphism in haskell](/haskell2/#type-parameters-and-polymorphism) later) which is constrained to be in the `Ord` type class (anything that is orderable - we’ll talk more about [type classes](/haskell2/#typeclasses) too).
+Its input parameter is a list of `t`, as is its return type.
 This is also precisely the syntax that one would use to declare the type explicitly.
 Usually, for all top-level functions in a Haskell file it is good practice to explicitly give the type declaration.
-Although, it is not always necessary, it can avoid ambiguity in many situations, and secondly, once you get good at reading Haskell types, it becomes useful documentation.
+Although it is not always necessary, it can avoid ambiguity in many situations and once you get good at reading Haskell types it becomes useful documentation.

 Here’s another refactoring of the quick-sort code.
 This time with type declaration because I just said it was the right thing to do: